lucavalente93/lucavalente93/README.md

 - 👋 Hi, I’m @lucavalente93 (Luca Valente)

-- 👀 I’m interested in
+- 👀 I’m interested in...
-  Learn programming and, in this case, documenting my progress and use it on a visible portifolio.
+  Learning programming and, in this case, documenting my progress and use it on a visible portfolio.

 - 🌱 I’m currently learning
   Python and Rust.